-Introduced in July 2020, Bursa Malaysia's OACP was developed in alignment with Strategy Objective 6.2 outlined in the National Anti-Corruption Plan (NACP) 2019-2023.
-The OACP aims to reinforce governance, integrity and anti-corruption controls within the organisation, aligning with the OACP objectives of becoming a trusted exchange that goes beyond the highest standards of integrity and governance, in our commitment to be accountable to all our stakeholders.
+This extends beyond our employees where a similar protocol is applied to our supply chain.
+Vendors Introduced in July 2020, Bursa Malaysia's OACP was developed in alignment with Strategy Objective participating in our tender process are obligated to furnish a Vendor Declaration Form, committing to 6.2 outlined in the National Anti-Corruption Plan (NACP) 2019-2023.
+The OACP aims to reinforce comply with pertinent Bursa Malaysia policies and refrain from any involvement in corruption.
+Before governance, integrity and anti-corruption controls within the organisation, aligning with the OACP onboarding, vendors are required to agree with the terms outlined in our Vendor Code of Conduct, which objectives of becoming a trusted exchange that goes beyond the highest standards of integrity and explicitly details our zero-tolerance approach towards corruption and bribery, among other principles. governance, in our commitment to be accountable to all our stakeholders.